Count Items in a Folder With PowerShell

 It also calculates the Average, Sum, Minimum, Maximum, and Standard Deviation of numeric values.
 You can count the number of string objects’ lines, words, and characters.

-The following command counts the number of files and folders present in C:\New.
+The following command counts the number of files and folders present in the path directory.
 It counts all files and folders on the first level of the folder tree.

 Output: